SudoZekho/NHPS/README.md

 Windows :

-You need to run the Exe file with Administrator permissions!
+You need to run the Exe file as Administrator!